liamitus/sichallenge/README.md

 - The domain name was registered through Route53 and pointed to the Elastic Beanstalk endpoint.

 ## Things I would add but didn't because of time and/or priority:
  - Sockets for live updates of upcoming reservations.
  - Nicer URLs.
  - Authentication.
  - Modifying existing reservations as a customer.
  - Marking reservations as complete or cancelled as an employee.
+ - Add open/close times to Restaurant and generate reservation time buttons (currently hardcoded).
+ - Hide or disable reservation time buttons that aren't available.